migflow-project/Stream/README.md

 # Compile the code.
 NOTE : -j is strongly recommended when compiling for GPU
 # as it is much slower than classical CPU compilation
 make -j

+# System-wide install of the library
+sudo make install
 ```

 ### Configuration options :